-Decontamination of care equipment prior to inspection, service, repair or disposal
+8. Decontamination of care equipment prior to inspection, service, repair or disposal

-When care equipment requires servicing or repair, documentation should accompany the equipment stating if the item has or has not been decontaminated (see Appendix 1 'Declaration of contamination status' and flow chart).
+When care equipment requires servicing or repair, documentation should accompany the equipment stating if the item has or has not been decontaminated (a 'Declaration of contamination status' and flow chart is available to download at www.infection preventioncontrol.co.uk/resources/declaration-of-contamination-status-form/).